Rogdham/pyzstd/index.rst

     Pyzstd module supports:

-        * Dynamically linking to zstd library, then the zstd source code in ``lib`` folder will be ignored.
+        * Dynamically link to zstd library (provided by system or a DLL library), then the zstd source code in ``lib`` folder will be ignored.
         * Provide a `CFFI <https://doc.pypy.org/en/latest/extending.html#cffi>`_ implementation that can work with PyPy.

     Add these options to setup.py: